antarctica/bas-style-kit-jinja-templates/README.md

 {% endblock %}
 ```

-Where `app/layouts/app.j2` is a template located in `templates/layouts/app.j2` which extends a layout provided by these
+This layout in turn extends a layout provided by this package:
-templates:

 ```jinja2
 {% extends 'bas_style_kit/layouts/bsk_standard.j2' %}